cmu-db/dbdb.io/README.md

 python manage.py migrate
 ```

-Load in the initial data from the `current_data` directory There will be some output saying which fields don't match if they aren't formatted or written correctly.:
+Load in the initial data from the `current_data` directory.
+There will be some text output saved to files which indicate  which fields don't match or any other issues in formatting:
 ```bash
 cd current_data
 python ./parse_system_data.py